 Here’s an overview of how to implement a credit control process in your business:

-Get the lowdown on your client, before you start work for them
+Get the lowdown on your client before you start work for them

 Think that most freelancers take precautions against dodgy clients by doing some groundwork?
 Think again.
 In a survey of UK web designers and developers, Here at FreeAgent, we found that a staggering 88% don’t check the credit of potential clients before starting work for them, and the remaining 12% only check credit “sometimes”*.
 You probably already know how important it is to have a contract in places, but you can have the best, most detailed contract in the world and if your client just doesn’t have the money to pay you then you’re not going to see that cash without a lengthy fight.

 Luckily, it is very easy (and not expensive) nowadays to do some basic credit checks on your potential client using free online services such as DueDil (www.duedil.com) and CheckBusiness (www.check-business.co.uk).
-If they have a less than perfect score you may still want to work for them but cover yourself by asking for a large deposit before starting work.
+If they have a less than perfect score, you may still want to work for them but cover yourself by asking for a large deposit before starting work.

-Don’t get complacent with clients that you’ve checked in the past either - things can change quickly in business and a company’s financial health can fluctuate, so you should regularly credit check your existing customers to spot early signs of financial difficulties.
+Don’t get complacent with clients that you’ve checked in the past either - things can change quickly in business, and a company’s financial health can fluctuate, so you should regularly credit check your existing customers to spot early signs of financial difficulties.

 Set credit limits and stick to them like glue

 Once you feel like you’ve got a handle on the creditworthiness of your client, you can decide how much credit you’re comfortable extending to them.
 As a freelancer, that means deciding how much time you’re willing to work for the client without payment.
-For some you may decide to invoice fortnightly or monthly for your work, and for others, you might require payment in advance for any work completed.
+For some, you may choose to invoice fortnightly or monthly for your work, and for others, you might require payment in advance for any work completed.
 One size doesn’t necessarily fit all.

 Once you set a credit limit though, the hard part is sticking to it.
-When the work from a client is rolling in and a big payday seems to be on the horizon, it can be very tempting to extend credit limits.
+When the work from a client is rolling in, and a big payday seems to be on the horizon, it can be very tempting to extend credit limits.
 When everything seems to be going well it’s challenging to risk souring the atmosphere by saying “I can’t carry on working until you pay last week’s invoice”, but holding your nerve and sticking to this limit will help you minimise a very real risk to your business.